 Step 4: Session DescriptionThe Session Description should be a short summary of the Session Abstract.
 This will be included in the conference program and related marketing materials if the abstract is selected.

 - Search for a presenter you would like to add by using email address or last name to find the names of presenters in the database.

 - If the person you are looking for is not found, select 'Not Found' from the search results, and enter the presenter's information.

 Step 6: ResumeAll presenters are required to upload a resume.

 - If you are satisfied, scroll to the bottom of the page and click the 'Conclude Submission' button.

-- If you would like to edit something, click the step you would like to edit on the left-hand menu on your screen.
-Please note that you are able to go back and edit your submission until the submission deadline.
+- To edit your submission, click the step you would like to update on the menu to the left of the screen.
+Please note that you are able to make changes to your submission until the submission deadline.